sig-gis/Liberia_NSC_ForestMonitoringTraining/11_Sample_Based_Area_Estimation/01_SampleDistributionForAreaEstimation.md

 ---
 # Option 2 - QGIS Method
+Ensure LC rasters from t1 and t2 are aligned.
+In QGIS, you’ll typically use Raster Calculator and/or “Raster → Raster Calculator” and the “Reclassify by table” or “Raster reclassify” tools (from Processing).
+Use Raster Calculator with logical expressions.

 ## A. Binary Change / No-Change
+In Raster Calculator:
 ```text
 ("LC_t1@1" != "LC_t2@1")
 ```
+Save as change_binary.tif

 ---
 ## B. Detailed Transition Codes
+In Raster Calculator, if using detailed transition codes:
 ```text

 ("LC_t1@1" * 100) + "LC_t2@1"
 ```

+The first map label is seen in the 10s place, while the second map is the 1s digit.
+This produces codes such as:
+- 105 = 1 to 5 transition
+- 403 = 4 to 3 transition

+These can be reclassified with a lookup table to thematic groups.
+Use “Reclassify by table” or “Raster reclassify” tools (from Processing).
+Use a reclassification table (CSV or manually in the tool) if you want:
+- to group transitions (e.g., all forest→non-forest as forest_loss), or
+- to directly relabel specific transitions.

 ---
 ## C. Simplified Change Classes
+Forest = {1,2,3}, Mangroves = {4}.
+Use nested if() expressions in Raster Calculator:
 ```text
 if(
 "LC_t1@1" = "LC_t2@1",